icgrp/ese532_handouts/ese532_handouts/hw3/u96v2_setup.md

     ```bash
     ifconfig eth0 10.10.7.1 netmask 255.0.0.0
     ```
 - Now on your Mac, open up SystemPreferences->Network, and then you should see AX88179 show up in the connections box.
-Click it and set the IP address to 10.10.7.2 and the subnet mask to 255.0.0.0
+After pressing "Details", under TCP/IP tab, configure the AX88179 from "Using DHCP" to "Manual".
+Then set the IP address to 10.10.7.2 and the subnet mask to 255.0.0.0
 - We have now assigned IP `10.10.7.1` to our Ultra96 and IP `10.10.7.2` to our USB ethernet device connected to our host computer.
 You can test the connection by doing `ping 10.10.7.2` from the Ultra96 serial console, and doing `ping 10.10.7.1` from the host computer.